 My research concerns philosophical issues in scientific modeling and experimentation, and emphasizes the transformative effect that new technologies have on these practices.
 General questions of interest include: What makes theoretical abstractions informative with respect to natural phenomena?
 How do we judge the reliability of our means of generating and processing data?
 How are such strategies affected by technological change, especially when these become automated and result in massive amounts of data?
-And how do these effects condition scientists’ conception of their target of inquiry, including socially salient categories like race and gender?
+And how do these effects condition scientists’ conception of their target of inquiry, including socially salient categories like race?

 To address these, I focus on the related fields of molecular, systems, and computational biology, which have recently experienced a rise of new modeling and data-gathering practices pertinent to these issues.
 I am developing a framework that can address them from an integrated philosophical and historical standpoint.
-It proceeds along three strands: (1) understanding how models are inferentially connected to data-gathering practices in science; (2) clarifying the epistemic norms and frameworks guiding scientific methodology and explanation; (3) investigating the historical interplay of experimental technologies and the models of conceptions of natural phenomena.
+It proceeds along three strands: (1) understanding how models are inferentially connected to data-gathering practices in science; (2) clarifying the epistemic norms and frameworks guiding scientific methodology and explanation; (3) investigating the historical interplay of experimental technologies and conceptions of natural phenomena.

 Publications